 Franz does not in his above article attempt to locate the intervening sites following the Red Sea encampment, such as the wilderness of Sin, Dophkah, Alush, Rephidim and its "rock in Horeb," followed by the wilderness of Sinai and Mount Sinai (Nu 33:10-16).

 After Elim, then, Israel camps by the Red Sea.
-Looking at maps, I note that from Ayun Musa (Elim) to the high plain of El Sanawi, wedged between mountains, is a great coastal plain in full view of the Red Sea.
-I suggest that Israel camped somewhere along this plain in full view the sea (Again, I arrived at this conclusion unaware of Har-El's and Franz's earlier proposal).
+Looking at maps, I note that from Ayun Musa (Elim?) to the high plain of El Sanawi, wedged between mountains is a great coastal plain in full view of the Red Sea.
+I suggest that Israel camped somewhere along this plain in full view the sea.

-Afterwards Israel enters the Wilderness of Sin, rendered Sina by the Greek Septuaginta Bible.
-I propose two possible sites for Sin/Sina, its either the high plain of El Sanawi north of wadi Gharandal or it is another high plain, again wedged between two mountains, called Hosan Abu Zenna, just east of Gebel Hammam Faraun ("the Hotsprings of Pharaoh").
+Afterwards Israel enters the Wilderness of Sin.
+I propose "three" possible sites for Sin: (1) the high plain of El Sanawi north of Wadi Gharandal or (2) it is another high plain, again wedged between two mountains called Hosan Abu Zenna, just east of Gebel Hammam Faraun ("the Hotsprings of Pharaoh"), or (3) it might be preserved at Abu Zenimeh a location on the west coast of the Sinai Peninsula south of Hosan Abu Zenna.

 Dophkah, Hebrew dopqa, is associated by some with the Egyptian word mfkt, meaning turqouise, and thus the site is located at the turquoise mines of Serabit el Khadim, operated by the Egyptians since Old Kingdom times (cf. pp. 222-223.
 Jeffrey R. Zorn.
 "Dophkah."
 David Noel Freedman, editor.
 The Anchor Bible Dictionary.
 1992.
 Doubleday.
 New York).